 DEFRA approved / Smoke Controlled Area

 If you live in a Smoke Controlled Area then you can only burn smokeless fuels such as anthracite, semi-anthracite or low volatile steam coal in your multi fuel stove unless you buy an exempt appliance.
-These are known as DEFRA approved stoved.
+These are known as DEFRA approved stoves.
 You are only allowed to burn the fuel recommended by the manufacturer.
 Check out www.gov.uk for more information.
+After 2022 all stoves will meet DEFRA standards as part of the SIA Ecoready design scheme.

 Steel heats up faster than cast-iron but cast-iron holds and radiates the heat for longer.
 There is no hard and fast rule of thumb here, the choice is yours.
 Some manufacturers are now producing a mix of the two to provide customers with a quick 'fix' of heat whilst waiting for the full unit to heat up.

 As it is easier to heat the rooms that you use rather than the whole house with a wood burner, and burning wood costs 1.5p less per kilowatt hour than gas, it is likely you will save a lot.
 It is estimated that an average household could save over £300 per year in heating bills by installing a wood burning stove.
-However stoves are getting more and more efficient so these savings could be higher.
+However stoves are getting more efficient and cleaner burning so these savings could be higher.

 Unfortunately we no longer this service.
 We buy our parts and materials from trusted suppliers which carry warranties lasting from 5 to 35 years depending on the product.
 Because of this we do not like to use unknown products as they can be difficult to install and / or could be of substandard quality.
 Also, if we were to damage it accidentally whilst installing we would not be able to replace it without charge to you.